Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces I: construction: Global webs

-\begin{definition} A \textit{simple global web}, or just \textit{global web} or \textit{web}, $W = \{ w_i \}$ on the surface $\surf$ is a finite collection of connected closed oriented tri-valent graphs or curves $w_i$ embedded in $\surf$, such that the images of the components $w_i$ are mutually disjoint, and such that each vertex of $w_i$ is either a \textit{source} or a \textit{sink}, namely the orientations either go all in or all out, respectively.
-Here, closed means that the components $w_i$ have empty boundary. \end{definition}
+\begin{definition} An \textit{embedded global web}, or just \textit{global web} or \textit{web}, $W = \{ w_i \}_i$ on the surface $\surf$ is a finite collection of closed connected oriented tri-valent (finite) graphs or closed curves $w_i$ embedded in $\surf$, such that the (images of the) components $w_i$ are mutually disjoint, and such that each vertex of $w_i$ is either a \textit{source} or a \textit{sink}, namely the orientations either go all in or all out, respectively.
+Note that the web $W$ has empty boundary, $\partial W = \emptyset$. \end{definition}

 For an example, in Figure \ref{fig:example-web} we show a web on the once punctured torus, which has four components consisting of two tri-valent graphs and two curves.